86Box/86box.github.io/_posts/2022-01-07-pcem-migration-guide.md

 PCem v15 introduced a rewritten dynamic recompiler, which was primarily aimed at improving emulation performance in games; however, it also caused minor to severe performance regressions in other applications.
 One example of a regressed application is the (ironically related to a game) **MapEdit** level editor for Wolfenstein 3D, which we measured to lose as much as **85%** emulation speed with the new recompiler on a relatively sensible Pentium 75 setup.

 On **x86 host systems**, 86Box uses the **previous recompiler** from PCem versions before v15, with optimizations performed by us, as we have determined that the new one causes too many regressions to be adopted as a sensible default.
-There is a way for you to try out the new recompiler on 86Box, though: go to our [Jenkins](https://ci.86box.net/job/86Box/), find whatever build number you're using ([here's 6130](https://ci.86box.net/job/86Box/6130/artifact/), the release build for v4.2.1) and download the **New Recompiler (beta)** variant that's right for your host operating system.
+There is a way for you to try out the new recompiler on 86Box, though: go to our [experimental builds page](/builds), find whatever build number you're using ([here's 7600](/builds#7600), the release build for v5.0) and download the **New Recompiler (beta)** variant that's right for your host operating system.

 On the other hand, **ARM host systems** always use the new recompiler, as the old one has not received an ARM version.
 It's worth noting both recompiler variants for macOS are **universal binaries**; the old recompiler one automatically switches over to the new recompiler when running on Apple Silicon.